cjhosken/breeze_render_engine/breeze_render_engine/CONTIBUTION.md

-# CONTRIBUTING
+# Contributing

 If you're reading this, it seems you have put upon yourself to contribute to *Breeze Render Engine*.

+These instructions are for Windows users.
+If you're a Linux or macOS user, good luck.

-## SETUP
+## Setup

 ### Qt